secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 - When all the above tasks have been completed, the FMC will ping the FMM in the Field Marketing issue to confirm completion of the above tasks and will move the issue label `mktg-status::plan` to `mktg-status::wip`.

 ### Plan to WIP video walk through
-https://youtu.be/7l59sm_5aD4 - You must be logged into GitLab Unfiltered to view.
+[Plan to WIP Video](https://youtu.be/7l59sm_5aD4) - You must be logged into GitLab Unfiltered to view.

 # Rescheduling or Cancelling Events